cadolphs/aoc_2022/docs/journal.md

 I don't like to copy-paste the input files.
 Instead, I'm using a crate (aocf) that'll get me access to my personal version of the puzzle input.
 It's based on my session cookie which I store as an environment variable in gitpod.

+## Go-time.
+Day 1.
+See the particular readup for day 1: